Summer temperatures are in the past and fall is here, here’s how to spend a fall getaway in Lynchburg, Virginia

 Bringing the kids?
 The award-winning Amazement Square Children’s Museum in historic downtown Lynchburg contains four floors of fun, all connected by Amazement Tower – the tallest indoor climbing structure in the United States!
 Kids (and the young at heart) love following the pathways and tunnels that lead them through hands-on exhibits focusing on the arts and humanities, culture, science, and technology.

-On my to-do list for my next visit to Lynchburg – dinner at Grey’s on historic 5th Street, just blocks away from the James.
-After reading raving reviews that describe Grey’s as “fresh” and “unique”, I am eager to try their fried chicken, which everyone raves about.
+If you have the time, have dinner or brunch at Grey’s on historic 5th Street, just blocks away from the James.
+After reading raving reviews that describe Grey’s as “fresh” and “unique”, I am eager to try their fried chicken, which everyone raves about next time I’m in town.

-Lynchburg offers activities and entertainment year-round, but if you’re a fall baby – like I am – fall on the James River is all about the outdoors!
+Lynchburg offers activities and entertainment year-round, but if you’re a fall lover – like I am – fall on the James River is all about the outdoors!

 Kari Smith is a Virginia native whose love of writing began as a child, writing poems and songs.
 In 2006, her dream became reality when she moved to Nashville, Tennessee to sing and record her own original compositions.
 She continued on to pursue writing magazine articles and blogs to chronicle and share her personal adventures and interests.
 Besides teaching music and performing in the Richmond, VA area, she also enjoys riding horses, raising goats and chickens, and gardening.